josiahb7308/apcsa-freedom-project/README.md

 * I was able to make my character pick up items and count the items picked up.
 ##### CONS
 * The game doesnt have much depth to it.
-* It isnt as good as I was originally aiming for it to be.
+* It isn't as good as I was originally aiming for it to be.

 ## Blog